PurpleBananass/DeFlip/README.md

 - For quick smoke tests, you can point the dataset paths to a reduced sample and run the CLI with the same commands shown above.
-- The overall workflow for actionability is: (1) run explainers, (2) generate plans using the new `plan-actions` commands, and (3) evaluate/flip using the study-specific scripts such as `SDP/evaluate_cf.py` or the `evaluate_*` utilities under `JIT-SDP/`.
+- The overall workflow for actionability is: (1) run explainers, (2) generate plans using the new `plan-actions` commands, and (3) flip simulation (4) evaluate using the study-specific scripts such as `SDP/evaluate_cf.py` or the `evaluate_*` utilities under `JIT-SDP/`.
 Some explainers require extra manual steps (e.g., SQAPlanner needs BigML credentials for rule mining via `SDP/mining_sqa_rules.py`).
 Refer to the inline comments inside each